 Since then, they've been busy building a collaboration that combines their skills in synthetic chemistry and materials engineering.
-PhD students and postgrads from each group are starting to work together, and despite having offers from overseas, Professor Brooker chose to stay in NZ for her 2019 sabbatical so she could be based at the University of Canterbury with Associate Professor Marshall.
+PhD students and postgrads from each group are starting to work together, and despite having offers from overseas, Professor Brooker choose to stay in NZ for her 2019 sabbatical, so she could be based at Canterbury with Associate Professor Marshall.